Speak Up provides advocacy to some groups of children and young people entitled to this support.

 Contact the York Youth Justice Service:

 All children and young people who are entitled to advocacy should be able to access this from the appropriate local service.
-Where this has not been possible, a service called Coram Always Heard can help.
+Where this has not been possible, a service called Safety Net can help.

-This is a national service that provides ‘safety net’ advocacy to any young person with an advocacy entitlement who has been unable to access the appropriate local service.
+This is a national service that provides ‘safety net’ advocacy to care experienced young people who have been unable to access the appropriate local service.